-Elizabeth Koebele is an assistant professor of political science at the University of Nevada, Reno.
-The focus of her work is on environmental policy.
+Elizabeth A. Koebele is an associate professor of political science at the University of Nevada, Reno.
+Her work focuses on environmental policy.

 Koebele received her Ph.D. and M.S. degrees in environmental studies from the University of Colorado Boulder, where she was a research affiliate with the Center for Science and Technology Policy Research (CSTPR) and a graduate research fellow with NSF's Socio-Environmental Synthesis Center (SESYNC).
 Prior to that, she graduated from Barrett, the Honors College at Arizona State University, as a proud first-generation college student.